LiteFat: Lightweight Spatio-Temporal Graph Learning for Real-Time Driver Fatigue Detection: Methodology

 \section{Methodology}

 ~ In this section, we give a formal problem definition of driver fatigue detection and describe the general framework of our model LiteFat, as shown in Fig.~\ref{fig:fm}.
 LiteFat on the highest level comprises four components, namely \textit{facial landmark detection}, \textit{enhanced feature extraction}, \textit{multimodal feature fusion}, and \textit{STGL-based driver fatigue detection}.
+At first, we generate a sequence of 2-D coordinates along with its confidence scores to represent the driver's facial landmarks in each frame.
+Simultaneously, MobileNet-V3~\cite{howard2019searching} is applied to generate enhanced embeddings capturing driver's additional facial features.
+After these two steps, an informative feature matrix for the facial graph is generated by learning a multimodal fusion module to fuse the information of landmark positions and enhanced facial embeddings.
+The final step is to learn a spatio-temporal GNN for driver fatigue detection.
+In this component, the adjacency matrix of the graph is learned adaptively instead of being defined by rules or heuristics, which can avoid incorporating human bias into the spatial relationship among those facial landmarks.
+In the rest of this section, we introduce the four main components of LiteFat in detail.